Under Permissions, select Create a new role with basic Lambda permissions from the Execution role drop-down menu. Click Create function.

 For more information, see the Amazon API Gateway page.

 When the API Gateway is added, a Configuration required warning message appears.
 Click the API Gateway tile to configure the trigger details.
-In the Configure triggers section, select Create a new API from the API pull-down menu and Open from the Security pull-down menu.
+In the Configure triggers section, select Create a new API from the API drop-down menu and Open from the Security drop-down menu.
 Click Add.

 Click the Save button in the upper right corner.